michaelchimento/logistic_regrets/intro_to_logistic_reg.md

-Logistic models are trickier than a standard linear model to interpret, and running them on simulated data will allow us to see how the model captures structure in that type of data.
+Logistic models are trickier than a standard linear model to interpret, and running them on simulated data will allow us to see how the model captures known structure in the data.
 We will further cover some basic methods for plotting the inferred values of the model parameters, in order to better understand how they would be useful in a real situation.

 ## Simulating data

 Let’s imagine an experiment that you’ve just designed.
-You have a population of great tits that all have been banded with an RFID code, so you can identify individuals.
+You have a population of birds (let’s say, great tits) that all have been banded with an RFID code, so you can identify individuals.
 You have feeders which have antennas that read their identity, and can give or deny access to the feeder, based on the identity of the bird.
 You split the birds into two groups, where Group A only has access to Feeder A, and Group B only has access to Feeder B. You’d like to test how quickly the birds learn, or, how the probability of choosing the “correct” feeder changes with each visit to the feeder.

 Let’s start by defining a vector of identities for individual birds.
 We will take advantage of R’s letters variable, which contains the entire